 +Of what she believes = the beauty and significance in the Japanese tradition and culture

 +Of what she loves = cooking healthy dishes with Japanese ingredients and making Japanese homemade preserved food

-All that put together evolved to her long-time mission; to share the beauty and significance of Japan through their food culture and cooking.
+All that put together evolved into her long-time mission; to share the beauty and significance of Japan through its food culture and cooking.